Arduino Giga R1 WiFi

 Firmware update (DFU)

-The Giga R1 uses Arduino’s standard double‑tap reset to enter the STM32H747 ROM bootloader.
-Quickly press the reset button twice — the board re‑enumerates over USB as a DFU device and OpenMV IDE can flash a new firmware image.
-If the bootloader is missing entirely, hold the BOOT0 button while pressing reset to force the SoC into ROM bootloader mode.
+The Giga R1 uses Arduino’s standard double‑tap reset to enter Arduino’s bootloader.
+Quickly press the RESET button twice — the board re‑enumerates over USB as a DFU device and OpenMV IDE can flash a new firmware image.
+If the bootloader is missing entirely, hold the BOOT0 button while pressing RESET to force the SoC into ROM bootloader mode.

 Filesystem and boot order